5 Natural DIY Hair Masks That Will Repair Your Hair

-What is Argan Oil and Where Does it Come From?
+What Is Argan Oil And Where Does It Come From?

-Argan oil is derived from the fruit of an argan tree, which is native to Morocco.
+Argan oil is derived from the fruit of an Argan tree, which is native to Morocco.
 In its native land, argan oil is something of a national treasure.
 The Moroccans extract the nutrient-rich oil from the kernels in the center of the fruit and feed the rest to their animals.
 Moroccans incorporate the oil into their diet and count it as a staple cosmetic ingredient.
-In the last fifty years alone, the amount of trees in the argan forest has gone down by two thirds.
-Great measures have been taken in order to protected the argan, as well as the region’s ecosystem by extension.
-This oil is precious and that is why it can be more expensive than other oils, but a little of this goes a long way!
-There is a lot that one small bottle of argan oil can accomplish.
+An academic review regarding the Argan forest and sustainable development in Northern Africa revealed that the Argan forest is particularly fragile to climate change.

-Benefits of Argan Oil: Skin, Hair, Anti-Aging
+Benefits Of Argan Oil: Skin, Hair, Anti-Aging

 All of these great properties and qualities of argan oil are inherently beneficial for your hair, too!
 The oil is often used to smooth away frizz, leaving hair glossy and shiny.
 The natural phenols found in argan oil are great for healthier hair follicles, and the moisturizing properties soften hair, leaving it looking fresh and inviting.
 Argan oil can even reduce damage and help repair split ends.

-What is a Hair Mask?
+What Is A Hair Mask?

 A hair mask is a tool you could use in your arsenal of hair care products if you want shampoo commercial-worthy, shiny, healthy hair.
 You know how conditioner bottles always recommend you leave the product on your hair for 3-5 minutes for it to work best?
 Conditioning products take time to penetrate the hair follicles and actually repair or soften the hair.
 Hair masks are a perfect way to get some deep-conditioning done in order to achieve a silky hair texture.

-How To Make and Apply Your DIY Argan Oil Hair Mask
+1. Argan Oil Hair Mask

-- 1 Tablespoon of 100% pure Argan Oil.
+- 1 tbspn 100% pure Argan Oil.